 After watching members of my family try to hula-hoop I realized it might not come as easily to everyone else as it did to me.
 (As I noticed when my brother in law gave it a go.)
 So here are a few tips I’ve found that worked if you’re just starting out.

 - Find the right hoop.
 The largest the hoop the easier it will be to spin.
-(But the smaller it is the more of workout you’ll get.)
+Click here to see the exact one I just bought that is weighted for an extra workout!
 Find one that when you stand it up straight comes up to your belly button.

 - Wear tighter fitting clothes.
 Yoga pants are not necessary but you also don’t want to wear anything flowy that can get caught in the hoop.